iamagut/main-dotfiles/README.md

 Some of the stuff are vibe coded and manually tweaked, and some are just straight from their respective documenteries.

-Enable vivaldi CSS thing and link it to the file in `~/.local/share/vivaldiCSS`
+- For Vivaldi: Enable vivaldi CSS thing and link it to the file in `~/.local/share/vivaldiCSS`
+- For Firefox: Put the `chrome/` folder into the current profile used in firefox.
+Go to `about:support` and then click on the <kbd>Open Directory</kbd>, toss the folder there.

 Get wallpapers from these cool repo to have something to work the matugen :)
 - [HyDE Gallery](https://github.com/Hyde-project/hyde-gallery) My favorite specifics